adeel-raza/monthly-email-automation/README.md

 1. Download the plugin ZIP file
 2. Upload the `monthly-email-automation` folder to `/wp-content/plugins/`
 3. Activate the plugin through the **Plugins** menu in WordPress
-4. Go to **Monthly Emails** in the admin menu to create your first automated email
+4. Go to **recurring emails** in the admin menu to create your first automated email

 ### Installation via Git